 - Hard: 120-180 PPM

 Pennsylvania’s water is monitored by the Department of Environmental Protection (DEP).
 Many PA residents get their drinking water from surface and ground resources.
 Nearly half of Pennsylvania residents’ drinking water is supplied through public drinking water systems.
 Many also use private wells for their drinking water.
 If you live in PA there is a high likelihood you have hard water, but the level of hardness will vary.
-For this reason, many PA residents look into treatments for their water such as water softeners or conditioners.
+For this reason, many PA residents look into water treatment solutions for their water such as water softeners or conditioners.

 Common Water Hardness Issues

 Hard water is not a threat to your health.
-The most common issues people notice when having hard water are: water stains on dishes, dry skin, and stains on their laundry.
+The most common issues people notice when having hard water are: water stains on dishes, dry skin, dry hair, and stains on their laundry.
 It can also cause a build up of calcium or mineral deposits on your appliances.
 You may notice this on your faucets or shower head.
-Read our other blog to learn about common home and commercial water quality issues so you’re aware of the signs!
+Read our other blog to learn about the common home and commercial water quality issues so you’re aware of the signs!

-Chloramine and its role in combating water hardness
+Chloramine and its role in disinfecting water

 Chloramine is a combination of chlorine and ammonia.
 Together they work to disinfect drinking water.
 It is a more stable disinfectant compared to chlorine.
 Its disinfecting benefits are spread throughout a water utility’s distribution system.
 Compared to chlorine, it is a weaker disinfectant, but just as effective.
 This disinfectant has been used for around 90 years and is closely regulated.